FREQUENTLY ASKED QUESTIONS

 Is there first aid?

 YES – Ambulances and mobile paramedics will be available all day, should anyone require medical assistance it will be administered in the fastest possible timeframe.
+Give clear and precise information on the nature of the injury and where the casualty is located and give your contact number.
 Please call the emergency contact number provided on the day for medical emergencies.

 Is there a bike mechanic available?

 Yes, bike mechanics will be available on the day, however, everybody is expected to bring the basics with them on the day i.e. Puncture repair kit, spare tube, pump and tyre levers.
 It is strongly advised that you know how to fix a simple puncture as this could save you a lot of waiting time on the day.